ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

     - Disposes of one or more data models.
     - URL structure, business objects, and DB schema were replaced by URL, resource, and JCR structures.

+## Sling Post Servlet :

+The Sling Post Servlet is used to make changes to material in a JCR repository.
+Sling Post Servlet allows us to create, change, copy, move, remove, and import resources.

 ## Module 2 :

 **Viewing and Updating CRX Repository** :